dvidelabs/flatcc/doc/binary-format.md

 All content is little endian and offsets are 4 bytes (`uoffset_t`).
 A new buffer location is found by adding a uoffset to the location where the offset is stored.
-The first location (offset 0) points to the root table.
+The first location (offset 0) points to the root table. `uoffset_t` based references are to tables, vectors, and strings.

-> NOTE: a variation of this format stores a 4-byte length prefix.
-This
-> must be known in advance.
-A size cannot be added after the affect
-> without affecting buffer alignment so it must be done when building the
-> buffer.
-A length prefix can be used to stack multiple buffers in a file.
+References to vtables and to table fields within a table have a different calculations as discussed below.

+A late addition to the format allow for adding a size prefix before the standard header.
+When this is done, the builder must know about so it can align content according to the changed starting position.
+Receivers must also know about the size field just as they must know about the excpected buffer type.

-The next 4 bytes (`sizeof(uoffset_t)`) might a 4 byte buffer identifier, or it might be absent.
+The next 4 bytes (`sizeof(uoffset_t)`) might represent a 4 byte buffer identifier, or it might be absent but there is no obvious way to know which.
 The file identifier is typically ASCII characters from the schemas `file_identifier` field padded with 0 bytes but may also contain any custom binary identifier in little endian encoding.
-The 0 identifier should be avoided as it may be used as an indication that the identifier was not stored in the buffer or should not be stored in the buffer.
+See [Type-Hashes](#type-hashes).
+The 0 identifier should be avoided because the buffer might accidentally contain zero padding when an identifier is absent and because 0 can be used by API's to speficy that no identifier should be stored.

 When reading a buffer, it should be checked that the length is at least 8 bytes (2 * `sizeof(uoffset_t)`) Otherwise it is not safe to check the